Skip to content

 During the conversation I had with my client, this was one of the themes that emerged.
 They shared the story of one particular councillor who was a retired engineer.
 This councillor had become particularly focused on some of the engineering decisions related to an upcoming project.
 While this might have been framed as oversight, I have no doubt it would have felt reassuring for that councillor to swim in some waters that felt safe – knowing they could touch the bottom of the pool.

-The truth is, we all have a tendency to keep ourselves preoccupied playing in the shallow waters.
-Doing the work that feels easy and comfortable, even if it lacks meaningful impact.
-This is the stuff my friend Dr Jason Fox calls the delusion of progress.
-We can check our emails, attend meetings, read reports, or write long articles (like this one) and post them on LinkedIn.
-And although some of these activities will have an incremental impact on our confidence to head for deeper water and undertake deeper work, much of it is just a distraction.
+The truth is, we all have a tendency to spend time in familiar waters.
+We focus on tasks that feel manageable or rewarding, even if they don’t always have the highest strategic impact.
+My friend Dr Jason Fox calls this the delusion of progress.
+Checking emails, attending meetings, reading reports, or writing articles (possibly even ones like this!) can incrementally build confidence to head for deeper water and undertake deeper work, much of it is just a distraction.

-It’s worth stressing that the deep end of the pool that councillors get thrown into is deeper than most.
-Councillors regularly make decisions that impact 100,000 or more people, cost tens of millions of dollars, and have intergenerational impact.
-Not only are these significant decisions, but they are expected to make them in collaboration with a group of diversely opinionated peers under constant public scrutiny.
+It’s worth stressing that the deep end of the pool councillors are thrown into is deeper than most.
+Councillors regularly make decisions that impact 100,000 or more people, cost tens of millions of dollars, and have intergenerational consequences.
+Not only are these significant decisions, but they are expected to be made in collaboration with a group of diversely opinionated peers and under constant public scrutiny.

-I point this out because most of the people who grumble about local government will never be asked to make decisions like this in their lifetime.
-The capabilities and knowledge requirements to be an effective councillor are quite unique.
-Not only do you need to understand the diverse responsibilities of local government, but you also need sound financial skills, group decision-making acumen, be a good negotiator, build strong interpersonal relationships, understand sound land-use planning principles, and have the ability to think strategically.
+I point this out because most of the people who grumble about local government will never face decisions like this in their lifetime.
+The capabilities and knowledge required to be an effective councillor are quite unique.
+You need to understand the diverse responsibilities of local government, have sound financial skills, group decision-making acumen, negotiation abilities, strong interpersonal skills, knowledge of land-use planning principles, and the capacity for strategic thinking.

 Figure 2: The Peter Principle as it applies to Councillors.
 The strategic skill requirements for a councillor are significantly higher than most commercial roles.
 In addition, these skills would be developed over years or decades in most organisations, yet councillors require them immediately.
 This can lead to a significant competence and confidence gap.